howsoai/platform-installation-examples/helm-basic/README.md

 ```

-### Install component charts
+### Install Helm Charts

 Now install the Helm charts.
-It is encouraged to check the [values manifest files](./manifests/) for each chart, to see the minimal (but important) configuration applied to each.
+It is encouraged to check the [values manifest files](./manifests/) for each chart, to see the minimal configuration applied to each.

 #### Minio